d2l-ai/d2l-en/chapter_introduction/intro.md

 |cat|cat|dog|dog|

-This way the detector will eventually learn to emit a very large positive number if it's a cat, a very large negative number if it's a dog, and something closer to zero if it isn't sure, and this barely scratches the surface of what ML can do.
+This way the detector will eventually learn to emit a very large positive number if it is a cat, a very large negative number if it is a dog, and something closer to zero if it isn't sure, and this barely scratches the surface of what ML can do.